Maltomatic/Verbosity/readme.md

         - otherwise, jump to the line of the value of the variable indicated by the remaining words
 - Opening words with other POS tags are ignored
     - the whole line is discarded in computation, but still counts towards the line count
-    - these lines can be jumpeed to, but still do nothing
+    - these lines can be jumped to, but do nothing